alm494/sql_proxy/README.md

 A lightweight REST service designed to replace ADODB calls in legacy software systems that support web requests.
 This service streamlines database interactions while maintaining security and efficiency.

+For example, you can remove all Linux-incompatible components, such as the following items, and use web requests in a similar manner instead:
+'''
+Connection = New COMObject("ADODB.Connection");
+RecordSet = New COMObject("ADODB.Recordset");
+'''

 ## Key features:

 * Multi-Database Support : Compatible with PostgreSQL, Microsoft SQL Server, and MySQL databases.
 Additional standard Golang database drivers can be integrated as needed;